 The method I have used in the past for deciding what to make has been with 3D modeling software.

-There are two ways you can use 3D modeling software for making terrain:
+There are 2 ways you can use 3D modeling software for making terrain:

 - Download pre-made building or terrain files (and modify them)